-- Supervisory relationships inherently involve multiple relationships and multiple loyalties.
-A supervisor has professional relationships and duty to the supervisee and to the client, as well as to the profession.
+- Supervisory relationships inherently involve multiple roles, loyalties, responsibilities and functions.
+A supervisor has professional relationships and duty not only to the supervisee, but also to the supervisee's clients, as well as to the profession and the public.

 - A sexual dual relationship is where therapist and client are also involved in a sexual relationship.
 Sexual dual relationships with current clients are always unethical and often illegal.

 - Some consider digital, online or internet dual relationships that take place online on social networking sites, such as Facebook or Twitter, or on blogs, chats, or LinkedIn, constitute unique dual or multiple relationships.
 These can be professional (i.e., on LinkedIn or Facebook pages), social (i.e., Facebook or other social networking sites) or other types of multiple relationships that take place on chats, Twitter, blogs, etc.